Organizing characters: Bringing clarity to the complex

 The first option to organize characters on the page is through sorting.
 Characters can be sorted alphabetically based on the value of any column, even columns that will not display.
 If the sorting column is determined to be a number, such as a ranking or a number grade, then sorting will be done numerically.
 Sorting on a column that contains a mixx of numbers and letters (such as a serial number) might not yield the results you want since numbers are sorted "wierdly" when treated as letters.

-A common pattern to follow is to have a seperate column in the characters tab, perhaps named sort_name which includes the characters name but in {lastname}, {firstname} format.
+but in {lastname}, {firstname} format.
 Readers will see the characters' names {firstname}, {lastname}, but will be ordered by last name.

-Sorting is configured in the top spreadsheet tab.
-Left unconfigured, the order they appear in the characters spreadsheet tab will be the order they appear on the page.
+spreadsheet tab will be the order they appear on the page.
 This is your best bet if you require any sort of manual/custom ordering.

-Key Purpose Default Required
+Key | Purpose | Default | Required |

-character_sort_by Set the column by which all characters will be sorted.
-None.
-Default sort will be spreadsheet row order No
+Set the column by which all characters will be sorted. | None.
+Default sort will be spreadsheet row order | No |

-character_sort_direction Can be ascending (A to Z, 0 to 10) or descending (Z to A, 10 to 0) ascending No
+Can be ascending (A to Z, 0 to 10) or descending (Z to A, 10 to 0) |

 Categories are exclusive